 Oak Class – Reception

-In Oak class we enable our Reception and Year 1 children to thrive through play-based learning, outdoor exploration and challenging opportunities in preparation for life's adventures!
+In Oak class we enable our Reception children to thrive through play-based learning, outdoor exploration and challenging opportunities in preparation for life's adventures!

 Welcome to Oak class!

-Through play based activities and challenges we teach the Early Years Curriculum and National Curriculum in a way that inspires and encourages our children to ask deeper questions as well as providing a learning journey full of nurturing and enriched opportunities.
+Through play based activities and challenges we teach the Early Years Curriculum in a way that inspires and encourages our children to ask deeper questions as well as providing a learning journey full of nurturing and enriched opportunities.
+With the opening imminent of our new adventure area, we can’t wait to see their imaginations set free as they explore the larger and exciting area!

 Reading and Phonics with Little Wandle

 All children have a school reading book which will be based on teacher assessment and phonics.
-For both year groups reading books will be given out on the Wednesday and must be returned to school on the following Monday as they are often rotated between groups.
+Books will be given out on the Wednesday and must be returned to school on the following Monday as they are often rotated between groups.
 This book will be familiar as we will have read the book three times in school before going home.
 They should be reading the book fluently, with 90% of the words being read without the need to segment.
 As a result of this increase in fluency, speed and accuracy, comprehension improves as cognitive overload is reduced.

 The second book the children will bring home will be a ‘sharing book’.
 This will have an ‘s’ sticker on the front.
 This is a book chosen by your child to encourage a love of reading and can be changed at any time.